warmana/cloudant-docs-fork/source/includes/basics/_ccm.md

 with a 24 hour Service Level Objective (SLO).

 Additionally,
-Gold Support offering a one hour response time SLA for Severity 1 issues can be purchased for a supplementary $500 per month (indicative cost, as at July 2016).
+Gold Support offering a one hour response time SLA for Severity 1 issues can be purchased for a supplementary $500 per month (indicative price, as at July 2016).

 Severity 1 issues are defined as being where business-critical functionality is inoperable, or a business-critical interface has failed.